RabiulMannanSajed/javaScriptWork/README.md

 # javaScriptWork

-* jk Mileston-5 Module-25-7 start
+* jk Mileston-5

+event bubble
+to stop that use
+event.stopPropagation(); how to work that event.stopImmediatePropagation(); how to work that